pointw-dev/halchemy/src/docs-generator/src/headers/default.md

 1. Pass default headers to the `Api` constructor
 1. Use Api object's properties and methods to change the headers

-These are listed in order of priority.
+These are listed in order of precedence, lowest to highest.
 That is, the headers in the home directory's `.halchemy` file will be overridden by the headers in the project's root directory's `.halchemy` file, and so on down the list.

 ### Using a configuration file
 The `.halchemy` file goes either in your home directory, or in your project root directory.
 If in both, the one in your project root takes precedence and the one in your home directory is ignored.